dax8it/ATJIUJITSU-REAL-NEW/content/pages/kick-boxing.md

 <br>

+# Kickboxing

+## The best kickboxing program in Jackson Heights, NY!

 • Kickboxing is a form of martial arts derived from karate.
 It borrows moves from multiple types of martial arts including full-contact karate, Muay Thai, and boxing.

 • Although the name implies kicking as a priority, this type of martial art uses both hands and feet as points of contact.
 Kicks and punches are both used during kickboxing.